 Agility’s keyword search enables you to search published content for journalists covering the topics important to you, by matching your search terms to their exact content.
 This means that you can identify who is writing about new or niche topics, specific industries or competitors, and also non-traditional journalists in our media list – like bloggers or influencers – who may not cover a traditional beat or subject.

-For example, I want to identify journalists covering stories about Recycled Plastic.
+I want to identify journalists covering stories about Recycled Plastic.
 I choose the Mentioned Keyword box and type in my keyword phrase.

-At this point, Agility is searching all our monitored coverage and matching 1472 of our media contacts with published content containing the phrase ‘Recycled Plastic’ over the last 90 days.
+At this point, Agility is searching all of our monitored coverage and matching 1472 of our media contacts with published content containing the phrase ‘Recycled Plastic’ over the last 90 days.

 At this point, I can click search to review those 1510 results, but I can also try to narrow down the results by specifying that I only want journalists that are assigned to a specific beat or subject.
 I move to the Covering Subjects field and select Recycling.